iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

 ## 5. Generate requests

 === "Istio"
-    In a production environment, your application would receive requests from end-users.
-For the purposes of this tutorial, simulate user requests using [Fortio](https://github.com/fortio/fortio) as follows.
+    Generate requests to your app using [Fortio](https://github.com/fortio/fortio) as follows.

     ```shell
     # URL_VALUE is the URL of the `bookinfo` application